Imperial Valley Weekly

 Paid Advertisement

-Looking for quality care you can trust?
-Primary Health Care Medical Group is now accepting new patients in Brawley, El Centro, and Calexico!
+🩺 Your health matters — and trusted care is closer than you think.
+Primary Health Care Medical Group is welcoming new patients in Brawley, El Centro, and Calexico.

 📍 Brawley: (760) 344-8100